Multilingual Studies

 Multilingual Considerations

-While most people participating in a multilingual study might be bilingual, they will prefer reading and responding in their native language.
+While many people participating in a multilingual study might be bilingual, they will prefer reading and responding in their native language.
 This maximizes what you can get from each respondent without the confusion or clutter of duplicated text.

 We can think of many Canadian applications for English / French Studies and American Studies in English / Spanish.
 There are countless language combinations in Europe, Asia and beyond (and you can activate more than two languages at a time).